AFLplusplus/AFLplusplus/docs/env_variables.md

   - If you need an early forkserver in your target because of early constructors in your target you can set `AFL_EARLY_FORKSERVER`.
-    Note that is is not a compile time option but a runtime option :-)
+    Note that this is not a compile time option but a runtime option :-)

 ## 5) Settings for afl-qemu-trace